OpenNebula/docs/source/management_and_operations/users_groups_management/manage_users.rst

 After the installation, you will have two administrative accounts, ``oneadmin`` and ``serveradmin`` and two default groups ``oneadmin`` and ``users``.
 You can check it using the ``oneuser list`` and ``onegroup list`` commands.

-There are different user types in the OpenNebula system:
+There are different user accounts in OpenNebula, depending on the default permissions granted to them:

 * **Administrators**, the ``oneadmin`` account is created **the first time** OpenNebula is started. ``oneadmin`` has enough privileges to perform any operation on any object (similar to ``root`` user in UNIX like systems).
 Any other user added to ``oneadmin`` group is considered and administrator user and has the same privileges than ``oneadmin``.
-* **Infrastructure User** accounts may access most of the functionality offered by OpenNebula to manage resources.
+* **Users** accounts may access most of the functionality offered by OpenNebula to manage resources.
-* **Group Administrators** accounts manage a limited set of resources and users.
+* **Group Administrators** similar to users but can manage user accounts and resources in their group.
-* **Users** access a simplified Sunstone view with limited actions to create new VMs, and perform basic life cycle operations.
 * **Service Users**, they are used by the OpenNebula services (e.g Sunstone web interface, OneFlow, ...) to proxy auth request.
-By default, ``serveradmin`` user is created the first time OpenNebula service is started.This user is only intended to be used by OpenNebula services.
+By default, ``serveradmin`` user is created the first time OpenNebula service is started.
+This user is only intended to be used by OpenNebula services.

 .. note:: ``oneadmin`` credentials are set the first time OpenNebula service is started.
 By default, it looks for a session string in ``/var/lib/one/.one/one_auth`` and define the credentials accordingly to it.